| | | Home / Documentation / 2.0 / API / | | |

 may perform a split and insert extra buckets following the current

 one.
-Therefore never call $b->remove
+Therefore never call $b->remove, before

-, or you may lose data.
+calling $b->read, or you may lose data.

 Examples: